 The education system, albeit slowly, was already evolving towards a digital transformation.
 Thus, more and more, universities and business schools were incorporating new technologies in their day to day; from collaborative platforms to hybrid programs that combined the best of the “off” and “on” world.
 Now, after the arrival of COVID-19, taking the definitive leap towards digitization is key to responding to the new needs in the student experience.

-And it is that this transformation of the educational system we are already beginning to see in cases such as masters hybrid learning from EAE Business School, based on a methodology where it merges the best of the face-to-face world and the best of the online to offer a unique and global training format, or at distance universities such as International University of Valencia, based on a completely online methodology and a benchmark in the field of educational innovation.
+And it is that this transformation of the educational system we are already beginning to see in cases such as the masters hybrid learning from EAE Business School, based on a methodology where the best of the face-to-face world and the best of the online to offer a unique and global training format, or at distance universities such as the International University of Valencia, based on a completely online methodology and a benchmark in the field of educational innovation.